Gown from The Lady's Pocket Magazine, 1824 |

 Of course, fashions changed, and quickly.
 The Regency was, in general, a more scantily clad era than than those which preceded and succeeded it.
 The 1880's evening gowns pictured below barely show feet, let alone ankles:

-Good Victorian ladies pretended
+Good Victorian ladies pretended they didn't have ankles. |

 Despite a pretty thorough online search, I'm still haven't found any concrete reason why bare ankles were considered to be so naughty by our forbears.
 I'm sure there is plenty of research and academic papers out there on the subject, but I have yet to come across them.
 If anyone knows of any sources, please enlighten me!